liberatornyadundu280-ux/cppTodolist-app/README.md

-That's a fantastic idea!
-A well-written README is crucial for presenting your project professionally on GitHub.
-It acts as the face of your application, explaining what it does, how to use it, and why someone should care.

-Here is a comprehensive README file written in Markdown format, which you can copy directly to a file named README.md in your project's root directory.

-📋 C++ To-Do List Application (Life Manager Prototype) Overview
+📋 C++ To-Do List Application (Life Manager Prototype)
-This is a robust, feature-rich Command-Line Interface (CLI) To-Do List and Task Manager built in modern C++ (C++11/14/17).
-It serves as a prototype for a multi-functional "Life Manager" application, focusing on high reliability, data persistence, and a smooth user experience through careful input validation and organized data handling.

 The application allows users to manage daily tasks, prioritize work, set deadlines, and easily filter/search their list, with all data automatically saved to a file between sessions.